IBM/kafka-connect-new-relic/README.md

     docker build --no-cache --rm -t connect-with-newrelic:5.2.3 .

 ## Run
 Use provided **docker-compose.yml** to spin up this container along with other essential dependencies.
-This will start zookeeper, kafka-broker, kafka-schema-registry, and kafka connect runtime (with newrelic source connector bundled).
+This will start zookeeper, kafka-broker, kafka-schema-registry, and kafka connect runtime (with New Relic source connector bundled).
 Use this command to start all relevant containers:

     docker-compose up -d